 The Brighton Regent Orchestra played in the brand-new and luxurious Regent Cinema, which opened in July 1921.
 About a year later, they recorded for Regal, and the results were duly issued on that label.
 However, they were also custom-pressed for their own Regent label.
 They are well recorded & beautifully pressed by Columbia, of which Regal was, of course, a subsidiary.
 They are not as scarce as one might expect.
 The conductor is Basil Cameron (1884 – 1975), who had a notable international career.
 See http://en.wikipedia.org/wiki/Basil_Cameron We have created a web-page which tells you a little more about the cinema and the band, and above all, gives you the chance to hear 10 of the sides.
 Thus, you can travel back in time and experience a short recital such as the orchestra would have played before the evening’s films.
 Of course, the band would also have played the musical accompaniment to the main feature film!
 Just click: brightonregent.htm

 We know little about this very scarce label.
 The proprietor is unknown.
-However, three examples above were all pressed from Beka masters, and the second and third carry, embossed in the wax, the legend: ‘MADE IN ENGLAND’, which – at this early period – signifies a product of the Disc Record Company.
-They had evidently acquired quantities of Beka masters (among others), and held them as an asset from which they would press discs for anyone who would pay them to do so.
+However, three examples above were all pressed from Beka masters, and the second and third carry, embossed in the wax, the legend: ‘MADE IN ENGLAND’, which signifies a product of the Disc Record Company, of Stockport, and later north London.
+They possessed a large number of masters from various sources including Beka, and made client pressing from these.
 The label is perfunctory in the extreme, as you can see, bearing no artiste credit and no catalogue number.
 However, master numbers are present in the wax, which allow us to trace ‘Don’t Go Down The Mine, Dad’ to Beka 380, which was issued in January 1911, credited to James Hudson, baritone.
 The other side, perhaps inevitably, is ‘The Miner’s Dream of Home’, 41004, which appeared on Beka 369, same credit, in December 1910.
 ‘When the Mists Have Rolled Away’ is printed in dark blue ink on a large (3.5″) label.
 The master is 40662: Beka 245 by Harry Thornton, issued December 1909.
 Likewise, the ‘Chocolate Soldier Waltz’, master 41021, first saw light of day on Beka 366, issued in December 1910.
 It is by the Beka London Orchestra, under Julian Jones.
 This seemingly esoteric information was found in the invaluable CLPGS Reference Series Booklet No.11.
 This deceptively modest A5 booklet contains a detailed history of the Beka label by our distinguished discographers Frank Andrews and William Dean-Myatt, and comes with a CD-ROM which lists details of many thousands of Beka masters.
 This publication received an award of Merit from the prestigious Association of Recorded Sound Collections.
 You can have your own copy very easily: just go to www.clpgs.org.uk and click the link to ‘Reference Series’.
-To return briefly to Regentone.
-On the one hand, we have a side first issued on Beka in January 1911, so the Regentone label cannot have existed before then.
-On the other, the Disc Record Company folded in June 1915.
-So these discs can only have been produced during that period.
-Which is distressingly long at four and a half years, because Regentone must surely only have existed for a very brief period within that time span?
+What was the date range for Regentone?
+Probably not very long; the DRC already had some Beka masters, and got more in early 1914.
+On the other hand, the company had begun to fold by late 1914.
+As just a guess, 1910 to 1914, and possibly quite late in that range.

 See Frank Andrews, BRI.
 Frank also deals with Rena in the large book ‘Columbia 10″ Records 1904 – 1930’, published by the CLPGS in 1984.
 In short, they date only from 1908 to 1910, and were made by Columbia, from its own masters, for The Rena Manufacturing Co.
 The labels indicate a gradual ‘absorption’ of Rena into Columbia, as 1241 attests.
 As the book also lists all the 10″ Columbia-Rena and Columbia discs of ‘popular repertoire’, it is a very important work; but is currently, alas, out of print.